petervanderdoes/AVH-Extended-Categories/readme.txt

 Tested up to: 2.8
 Stable tag: 2.0

-Replacement of the category widget to allow for greater customization of the category widget.
+The AVH Extended Categories Widget gives you two widgets for displaying categories.
+One is a replacement of the default category widget to allow for greater customization.
+The second is a Top Categories widget.

 == Description ==

+The AVH Extended Categories Widget gives you two widgets for displaying categories.

-Replacement of the category widget to allow for greater customization of the category widget.
-The following options have been implemented:
+1. Replacement of the default category widget to allow for greater customization..

+1. A top categories widget.
+Shows the top X categories.
+This requires WordPress 2.8 or higher.

+The replacement widget gives you the following customizable options:
+* Title of the widget.
-* Display as List or Dropdown
+* Display as List or Dropdown.
-* Show number of posts (Count) after the category
+* Show number of posts (Count) after the category.
-* Hide empty categories
+* Hide empty categories.
 * Show categories hierarchical.
+* Show categories up to a certain depth.
+(Requires WordPress 2.8 or higher).
 * Sort by ID, Name,Count.
 * Sort ascending or descending.
 * Show RSS link after the category as text or image.
 * Select which categories to show.
+(Requires WordPress 2.5.1 or higher).

+The Top Categories widget gives you the following customizable options:
+* Title of the widget.
+* How many categories to show.
+* Display as List or Dropdown.
+* Show number of posts (Count) after the category.
+* Sort by ID, Name,Count.
+* Sort ascending or descending.
+* Show RSS link after the category as text or image.
-(Requires WordPress 2.5.1 or higher)
+* Select which categories to show.
+(Requires WordPress 2.5.1 or higher).

 == Installation ==